-What Zola did on Monday is a very satisfying book to read aloud.
-One of the reasons for this is the distinctive rhythm, word sounds and choices, and the overall language used by the author and the way in which she dramatises conversations, called 'dialogue'.
+The What Zola Did series of books are very satisfying ones to read aloud.
+One of the reasons for this is the distinctive rhythm, word sounds and choices, and the overall language used by the author Melina Marchetta and the way in which she dramatises conversations, called 'dialogue'.
 We call this the author's voice.
 Take turns reading this book aloud in class.
 Make sure you emphasise the words in bold.
 Can you hear Melina's voice telling you the story?
 Be sure to give each of the characters their own voice when reading out the dialogue.